apideck-libraries/file-picker-js/README.md

 ## Usage

-Pass the JWT you got from the Vault session to `@apideck/file-picker-js` and provide a `onSelect` function that acts upon selection of a file:
+Pass the JWT you got from the Vault session to `@apideck/file-picker-js` and provide an `onSelect` function that acts upon selection of a file:

 ```js
 import { FilePicker } from '@apideck/file-picker-js';